Qualytics/userguide/docs/add-datastores/db2.md

  - **Database:** Refers to the specific database within the DB2 environment where the data is stored.

  - **Schema:** The schema used in the enrichment datastore.
-This schema defines the structure and organization of the data within the database.
+The schema is a logical grouping of database objects (tables, views, etc.).
+Each schema belongs to a single database.

  ![use-existing-enrichment-datastore](../assets/datastores/db2/use-existing-enrichment-datastore-light.png#only-light)
 ![use-existing-enrichment-datastore](../assets/datastores/db2/use-existing-enrichment-datastore-dark.png#only-dark)